 - Flat hand file (fine)

-- Wood plugs and wood glue (only if you use rubber-like grip)
+- Optional: Pop rivets + pop rivet gun, or wood plugs + wood glue (only if you use rubber-like grip)

 If you have the parts and the tools mentioned above you’re good to go.

 - Finding and matching bamboo canes

 Begin by finding two bamboo canes that match each other as much as possible.
 They should have the same diameters, the same thickness of the cell walls, and preferably the nodes at the same interval.
 Then you get a well-balanced feeling with the poles.

 - Calculate the lengths

 Calculate how long your ski poles you should be—the total length from the top of the grip to the bottom of the tip.
 If you don’t know that, check out this link!
 Once you know your total pole length, calculate how long the bamboo cane itself should be!
 Do this by measuring how much the grip and ferrule/tip add to the height.
 The length of the bamboo cane is simply your total ski pole length minus A and C. Then B becomes the measurement of the shaft.